 LONGO has never considered meeting the highest demands to be a pressure, but rather an inspiring challenge.
 The incentive to keep improving, to optimise technology and methodology as well as to push the boundaries of offset printing - these are the key attitudes of the 70-person team in Bolzano.

-Driven by this uncompromising demand on themselves and on the company, Giuseppe, Martin, Judith and Harald set off.
+Driven by this uncompromising demand on themselves and on the company, Giuseppe, Martin, Judith, Benjamin and Harald set off.
 From Milan to San Francisco, a short detour in Munich and a weekend in Basel - no distance too far, no effort too high to leave a lasting trace in the field of fine art printing.